-- sets out key principles
+- sets out key principles,

-- is intended as a guide for training, as well as for informing the development of organisational protocols for this area of care
+- is intended as a guide for training, as well as for informing the development of organisational protocols for this area of care,

 - aims to provide a consistent view that accommodates England’s diverse religious and multi-cultural beliefs.

-As well as the NHS, the document is also intended as a guide for all those dealing with deceased including hospices.
-The document states that there is a requirement to cool the deceased as soon as possible and that refrigeration of bodies should be carried out within two to four hours to preserve the appearance, condition and dignity of the deceased.
+The document is intended as a guide for all those dealing with deceased including hospices.
+The guidance states that there is a requirement to cool the deceased as soon as possible and that the refrigeration of bodies should be carried out within two to four hours to preserve the appearance, condition and dignity of the deceased.
 Additional work relating to care of the child after death (Children’s Hospices UK 2011) also supports this national guidance.